stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

   namespacetemplate:
     templateInstances:
     - spec:
-        template: docker-pull-secret
+        template: networkpolicy
+      parameters:
+        - name: CIDR_IP
+          value: "172.17.0.0/16"
       selector:
         matchLabels:
-          secret: docker
+          policy: network-restriction
 ```

 Defines the `users`, `quota` and `namespacetemplates` of a tenant.

 * Tenant has 3 kinds of `users`:
   * `Owner:` Users who will be owners of a tenant.
-They will have openshift admin-role assigned to their users, with additional access to create namespaces aswell.
+They will have openshift admin-role assigned to their users, with additional access to create namespaces as well.
   * `Edit:` Users who will be editors of a tenant.
 They will have openshift edit-role assigned to their users.
   * `View:` Users who will be viewers of a tenant.
 They will have openshift view-role assigned to their users.
   * For more [details](https://docs.cloud.stakater.com/content/sre/tenant-operator/tenant_roles.html).